KripaJhaa/Android-CustomView-Color-Picker/README.md

 `The Above Code is so Designed As one can just Implement the Interface and use the Properties as per the MouseEvent Listener`

+@connect me in case of any doubt https://in.linkedin.com/in/kripa-shankar-jha